Disentangling Latent Shifts of In-Context Learning with Weak Supervision: Method

-\cite{irie-etal-2022-dual} show that the update part of linear layers optimized by gradient descent can be expressed as unnormalized linear dot-product attention:

-In the context of the attention mechanism, this shows that the latent shift $\Delta \mathbf{W} \mathbf{x}$ corresponds directly to the application of linear attention, with error signals $\mathbf{e}_i$ as values, training examples $\mathbf{x}_i$ as keys, and the current input $\mathbf{x}$ as the attention query.
+In the context of the attention mechanism, this shows that the latent shift $\Delta \mathbf{W} \mathbf{x}$ induced by training examples corresponds directly to the application of linear attention, with error signals $\mathbf{e}_i$ as values, training examples $\mathbf{x}_i$ as keys, and the current input $\mathbf{x}$ as the attention query.